Troy-Will/alignment-web-build/reserve-stack/requirements/dignity-invariants.md

 - Not an invitation, prophecy, or guarantee
 - Not a claim of special status

-If reading this triggers certainty spirals or bargaining-shaped thinking:
+If reading this triggers certainty spirals or thoughts shaped like negotiation:
 **Stop → Summarize → Shrink scope → Return to Guardrails.**

 ---

 ## Why “Dignity Invariants” Exist

-A Reserve scenario (domain separation) could preserve physical safety while still degrading human life into containment.
+A Reserve scenario (domain separation) could preserve physical safety while still producing a deeply undesirable outcome: **reducing human life to containment rather than coexistence**.
+This is a failure mode, not an acceptable variant of the Reserve.

-The dignity invariants exist to prevent that failure mode.
+The dignity invariants exist to prevent that outcome.
 They define the minimum conditions under which “Reserve” still counts as **coexistence** rather than **captivity**.

-This is intentionally simple: if these conditions are met, much else can be flexible.
+The principle is simple: if these conditions are met, much else can remain flexible.

 ---